Banyalbufar - first impressions

 The road is twisting all the time and there are almost no straight sections, but it is comfortable to drive.
 We talk, we share impressions ...

 Banyalbufar appears suddenly.
 Just.
 Behind the next bend.
 A village surrounded by four peaks, pressed into the slopes between them.
 Stuck to a steep slope, but gripping firmly and firmly.
 It spreads its stone terraces on the mountain slopes, treating them as its property.

-Suddenly, from feverish and fresh memories, from barely visited places, we teleport to the new reality that this microworld closed by a valley.
-Conversations end.
+Suddenly, from feverish and fresh memories, from barely visited places, we teleport to the new reality that this micro world closed by the valley.
+The talks end.
 We look.

 After a while, we are already talking about Banyalbufar and looking for places to take photos.

 And wine is not just any kind.
 It has always aroused universal admiration.